SALabUFMG/SALabUFMG.github.io/_pages/fof24.md

 <hr>

 ### The September 2024 version
-Held on the campus of UFMG, is designed to expand the conference in two ways:
+Held on the campus of UFMG, Future of Football is designed to expand the conference in two ways:
 - By expanding the geographic reach to broader regions of Brazil and South America and beyond, drawing participants, panelists, thought leaders, and attendees from the global football world
-- By adding a day focused on the business of football, to include sessions on fan engagement, revenue generation, the media landscape, sponsorships, and emerging streams and — topics for which all football clubs are seeking new learning
+- By adding a day focused on the business of football, to include sessions on fan engagement, revenue generation, media landscape, sponsorships, and emerging streams — topics for which all football clubs are seeking new learning

 <hr>